SevenXuxiaowen/user-grouped-content-feeding/readme.md

 ## Description
 I create this website to decrease the anxiety of people who have mental hurt in modern society.
-A website that can collect users' trauma stories to the "tree holes".
+A website that can collect users' trauma stories to the 'tree holes'.
 Let other users to comment and collect those tree holes.
-With so many trauma tree holes, this website is called "Trauma Forest".
+With so many trauma tree holes, this website is called 'Trauma Forest'.

 ## Env Setting
 1. Install `node.js`